-Hey Oliver, thanks for your question.
 I have to agree with you there mate, there is no camera bag that will suit every single occasion.

 Just like a pair of shoes, there’s no pair that suits every single occasion, but there is a pair of shoes for every occasion.
-I just made that up, I don’t know.

-Small pouches / bum bags
+Small camera pouches / camera bum bags

 The Lowepro sideline shooter bum bag is no longer sold by Lowepro.
 As an alternative the Lowepro Inverse 100 AW or Think Tank Hubba Hubba Hiney Is a good solution.
 Try these pouches, Thank Tank Skin set